SLAM-Lab/SANA-FE/README.md

+Copyright (c) 2023 - The University of Texas at Austin This work was produced under contract #2317831 to National Technology and Engineering Solutions of Sandia, LLC which is under contract No. DE-NA0003525 with the U.S. Department of Energy.

-Simulating Performance of Neuromorphic Architectures
+Simulating Advanced Neuromorphic Architectures for Fast Exploration (SANA-FE)

-A framework to help with neuromorphic codesign, modeling performance (energy, time, power).
+A framework to model energy and performance of neuromorphic designs, to aid with neuromorphic codesign.

 # To Build